oscarbenjamin/scicomp/notes/settingup.md

 There are a few ways to leave the interactive shell.
 I normally do it by sending the EOF (end of file) signal.
-On Unixy (OSX, Linux, ...) systems you send EOF with Ctrl-D. On Windows you have to do Ctrl-Z followed by Enter.
+On Unixy (OSX, Linux, ...) systems you send EOF with Ctrl-D. On Windows you press Ctrl-Z followed by Enter.
 After exitting you should be back to the `$` prompt (or Windows equivalent).
 You can then type command lines again.
 To reenter the Python shell run `python` again.